-The Board has installed an audit committee, whose task it is to discuss with the auditors the audit scope, audit and review procedures, significant reporting matters and fees.
+The Board has installed an audit committee, whose task it is to discuss with the auditors the audit scope, audit and review procedures, significant reporting matters and fees and to assess the auditors' performance.
 The chairperson of the subcommittee, Patrick Langlois, is responsible for the information of the full Board about the results of the meetings and the recommendations of the subcommittee.